ClearMeasureLabs/onion-architecture-dotnet-7-container-apps/README.md

 - OctoSpace – ID of the Octopus Deploy Space that houses the project.
 This should be Spaces-##
 - OctoSpaceName – Name of the Octopus Deploy Space that houses the project.
 E.g. Default
 - OctoURL – URL of the Octopus Deploy Instance.
 E.g. https://clearmeasure.octopus.app
+- RegistyLogin - Login server of the Azure Container Registry

 ![Alt text](images/TC5.png)